-Once the inflation valves are installed inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings.
-Release the air pressure from the air springs.
-Push the collar towards the body of the fitting and pull out the tube.
-If a leak is detected where the fitting screws into the spring, remove the tubing as noted above, then screw the fitting into the air spring one additional turn, or until the leak stops.
-Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
+Once the inflation valves are installed inflate the air helper springs to 70 psi and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
+The tubing can easily be removed from the fittings by first releasing the air pressure then push the collar towards the body of the fitting and then pulling out the tube.
+If a leak is detected where the fitting screws into the spring, remove the tubing by pushing the collar towards the body of the fitting and then pulling out the tube, then screw the brass fitting into the air spring or until the leak stops.
+Re-install the tubing and reinflate the air springs and check for leaks as noted above.

 This now completes the installation.
-Install the wheels and torque the lug nuts to the manufacturer's specifications.
-Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back to the ground.
-Reattach the negative battery cable and remove the wheel chocks from the wheels.
+Install the wheels and torque the lug nuts to the manufactures specifications.
+Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
+Re-attach the positive battery cable and remove the wheel chocks from the wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the air helper springs will support approximately 25 lbs. of load for each P.S.I. of inflation pressure (per pair).
-For example, 50 P.S.I. of inflation pressure will support a load of 1250 lbs. per pair of air helper springs.
+As a general rule, the air helper springs will support approximately 25 lbs. of load for each psi of inflation pressure (per pair).
+For example, 50 psi of inflation pressure will support a load of 1250 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.